dahvcduke/wired_cli/README.md

 python wired_cli.py --help
 ```

-## Usage example: Here are the questions one can answer with WiredCLI
+## Usage example: Here are the questions one can answer with WiredCLI:

 #### Complete :white_check_mark: -- In Progress :small_red_triangle_down: